 Surface Water Supply Planning & Management

-Monument is currently principally reliant upon the non-renewable resources of the Denver Basin; however, the Town recently obtained a Water Court decree for Monument Lake.
+Monument is currently principally reliant upon the non-renewable resources of the Denver Basin; however, the town recently obtained a Water Court decree for Monument Lake.
 A water supply planning and management plan has been developed to utilize reusable Denver Basin water from the water reclamation facility that will deliver water back to Monument Lake for storage and subsequent reuse, with the construction of a surface water treatment facility.
 Evaluations are also being made to acquire renewable water resources to either supplement and/or replace the non-renewable Denver Basin aquifer water supplies.
 Since any renewable water will likely be from trans-basin sources, the reuse plan proposed for Monument Lake will be equally applicable as Monument transitions its water resources.
-Monument is evaluating both renewable water supply development and reuse as part of a regional cooperative effort.

-Two Rivers Water and Farming Company has a water rights portfolio that includes three reservoirs: Orlando, Cucharas, and Huerfano Lake, as well as senior direct flow surface water rights and alluvial ground water wells.
+This Colorado company has a water rights portfolio that includes three reservoirs, Orlando, Cucharas, and Huerfano Lake, as well as senior direct flow surface water rights and alluvial ground water wells.
 Water supply management plans have been prepared that evaluate the expected yields from not only the direct flow surface water rights but also the reservoirs based on their priority within the Colorado appropriation system.
 The principal objective of the company is to develop more efficient irrigation practices within the Huerfano and Cucharas River drainage basins, but also to provide a collaborative effort with developers related to potential residential and commercial development in the area north of Walsenburg.
 Optimization studies have been completed to evaluate the ability to achieve these objectives.

-A surface water model of the Green River, including reservoir operations of Flaming Gorge Reservoir.
+A surface water supply development and management plan is being developed through the use of a surface water/reservoir model of Flaming Gorge Reservoir.
 A coalition of Colorado and Wyoming water supply providers have identified the need for approximately 100,000 ac-ft of water and LWS has been evaluating the potential impacts to uses at Flaming Gorge Reservoir under varying water demand scenarios to achieve the required yield.
 The study is also evaluating the ability to vary annual yields by providing terminal water storage near the points of use to still obtain a firm water supply.
 The ultimate objective is a pump and pipeline system from Flaming Gorge Reservoir to eastern Wyoming, continuing down to the Front Range of Colorado.